Digi-Gurdy

 Who is it for?

 Once I described this project on the Hackaday website, I was overwhelmed by interest from both beginners and experienced players.
-I was a beginner at the start - now finally having online lessons.
-The fact that it is in tune from the moment you pick it up is very useful, as is having it remember your previous settings.
-Some hurdy gurdy owners want something that is easy to practice with as regular gurdys require maintenance and fettling to remain in good condition.
+I am (still) a beginner, finally having online lessons.
+Being in tune from the moment you pick it up is very useful.
+It also remembers previous settings and comes with 4 common tunings as preset options for beginners.
+Many use it as a silent practice instrument so they do not have to wait for the neighbours to go out !

 Is it expensive?